 GROSS: Persuading you that you're guilty, or persuading you to give up information?

 And you finally use the - well, you were drinking, you were having drugs, and you blacked out and didn't know what you were doing.
-And you might say you know what, I used to drink a lot, and I would have these blackouts, and I would be horrified with what I thought I did.
-And I actually saw a young man who was accused of molesting a three-year-old who there's no way he did it, over the course of two hours of gentle interrogation finally said something like, well, I don't know, I guess it must have happened if you say it did.
+And you might say, you know what, I used to drink a lot, and I would have these blackouts, and I would be horrified at what I thought I did.
+And I actually saw a young man who was accused of molesting a three-year-old girl who there's no way he did, over the course of two hours of gentle interrogation finally said something like, well, I don't know, I guess it must have happened if you say it did.
 I mean, I suppose it happened.
 I don't know what I was doing, but I guess it happened.